-The candidate enters their name onscreen spelt as on the booking form (staff can help with younger candidates) and confirms their identity at the examiner’s request.
+The candidate's name is entered onscreen spelt as on the booking form (centre staff can assist) and the candidate confirms their identity at the examiner’s request.
 An onscreen notice also reminds the candidate that the session will be recorded and states that candidates must be who they say they are.

 Yes.
 The recordings will be used for quality assurance, monitoring and standardisation purposes and are for the benefit of the candidate and examiner.
 Recordings of exams are retained at Trinity’s central office and not made available to centres or candidates.

 To prevent this happening, we have put a number of measures in place following a thorough review of all security settings.
 Uninvited guests will not be able to participate in any of our exam sessions.